Bylaws

 3. To perform such other duties as delegated by the Board of Directors.

-Section 8.5 Quorum: The presence of 51% of the voting Directors at the beginning of a meeting shall constitute a quorum for conduction of Board business for the entire meeting.
+Section 8.5 Quorum: The presence of 51% of the voting Directors at the beginning of a meeting shall constitute a quorum for the conduction of Board business for the entire meeting.
 However, in the absence of a quorum, a majority of the Board of Directors present at any regular or special meeting of the Board may adjourn to meet again at a stated day and hour or on call of the President.
+A proxy may be issued by the member who is unable to attend, and provide same to the President within 24 hours of the meeting.
+Proxy language is as follows:

 Section 8.7 Action without Meeting: Any action required or permitted to be taken between regular or special meetings of the Board may occur without a meeting if consent is given by all of the Directors.